dnsvckvc/lega-backend/VERCEL_DEPLOYMENT.md

 # Vercel Frontend Deployment Configuration

-This guide covers the necessary changes to deploy your frontend on Vercel and connect it to your Django backend.
+This guide covers the necessary changes to deploy your frontend on Vercel and connect it to your Django backend, including ngrok reverse proxy setup.

 ## 1. Django Backend Configuration